 Bava Batra 87 – Selling Wine or Oil

-If one was selling wine or oil to his fellow, and after the price was fixed, the merchandise appreciated or depreciated, who stands to gains or lose?
+If one was selling wine or oil to his fellow, and after the price was fixed, the merchandise appreciated or depreciated, who stands to gain or lose?

-If the price changed before the measure was full, it changed for the seller.
-If it rose, the seller can retract and insist on a higher price.
+If the price changed before the measuring vessel was complete, it changed for the seller.
+If the price increases, the seller can retract and insist on a higher price.
 If it fell, the buyer can retract and hold out for a lower price.
-Once the measure is filled, the buyer acquires the merchandise and the deal is final.
+Once the measure is filled, the buyer acquires the merchandise, and the deal is final.

 Sunday, November 15, 2009